xor-gate/escape-from-babylon/README.md

 # socks5-ssh-proxy

-If HTTP(s) is filtered and outbound SSH is allowed, just create a SOCKS5 proxy.
-Beat the sensorship, and be free!
+If HTTP(s) is filtered and outbound SSH is allowed, just create a SOCKS5 proxy over SSH using a [Jump server](https://en.wikipedia.org/wiki/Jump_server).
+Beat the (corporate) sensorship, and be free!

 ## Background information